lschweiger/PeaceMath/README.md

 # PeaceMath
-Experimental branch; I am using writing all changes to indigo_class and indigo all data files should be placed into a folder nameed using the numerical value under data_files i.e data_files\111 as a fallback indigo will look its root folder for files
+Experimental branch; I am  writing all changes to indigo_class and indigo, all data files should be placed into a folder nameed using the numerical value under data_files i.e data_files\111. as a fallback indigo will look its root folder for files

 **A GUI for the ordinary differential equation model of the Sustainable Peace Map**

-coded in Python 3.4.1 with Tkinter (I experimenting in Python 3.6.4)
+coded in Python 3.4.1 with Tkinter (I am experimenting in Python 3.6.4)

 **MATHEMATICAL MODEL**
 Liebovitch, LS, Coleman PT, Futran D, Lee D, Lichter T, Burgess N, Maksumov D, and Ripla C. (in press).
 Modeling the dynamics of sustainable peace.
 In U. Strawinska-Zanko and L. S. Liebovitch (Eds.), Mathematical Modeling of Social Relationships, New York, NY, Springer.